optimalisatie/exec.js/README.md

 ![Cancelled Fetch API Request and Response](https://raw.githubusercontent.com/optimalisatie/exec.js/master/tests/fetch-cancel.png)

+Abortable fetch requires a dedicated cancellable execution container per fetch request.
+Use a container pool to improve performance (see below).

 ### Performance

-Abortable fetch requires a dedicated cancellable execution container per fetch request.
 Enhance the performance of `exec.js` when making subsequent requests by creating an exec.js container pool.
 [Code isolation](#security--isolation) configuration can be applied as a third parameter.

 ```javascript
 // create container pool for performance